Marriott Bonvoy Brilliant Welcome Bonus

 The Marriott Bonvoy Brilliant Card has a $450 annual fee (Rates & Fees).
 I can totally understand how on the surface some people might say “well I don’t want to pay $450 for a card if I don’t have to.”

-This is a card I have, and in this post, I wanted to explain how this card has been oh-so-worth-it to me the past year, and I think this would be the case for lots of others as well.
+This is a card I have, and in this post I wanted to explain how this card has been oh-so-worth-it to me, and why I think this would be the case for lots of others as well.

 In no particular order, here’s how the benefits of this card have worked out for me: